do vets recommend collars or harnesses 1

 Flat Buckle Collars

 Flat buckle collars are the classic, no-frills option that most pet owners are familiar with.
 They are easy to put on and remove, making them convenient for daily use.
-These collars are typically adjustable to ensure a comfortable fit for your canine companion.
+These collars are adjustable to ensure a comfortable fit for your canine companion.

 Martingale Collars